digingbil/com_nxpeasycart/README.md

     ```bash
     composer install
     ```
-3. Build the trimmed runtime vendor that Joomla should load (prevents the dev autoloader from hijacking the CMS):
+3. Build the trimmed runtime vendor that Joomla should load (prevents the dev autoloader from hijacking the CMS) and keep dev stubs out of Joomla:
     ```bash
     php tools/build-runtime-vendor.php
     ```
+   - Never copy the repo root `vendor/` into `administrator/components/com_nxpeasycart` or the site component.
+The root vendor contains `joomla/joomla-cms` for dev tooling only.
+   - Keep the repo-root vendor intact for IDE/PHPStan/PHPUnit, but **only** the trimmed/runtime vendor should live under the Joomla component paths.
+   - Run `php tools/guard-runtime-vendor.php` to verify no `joomla/joomla-cms` stubs slipped into the component vendor paths.
 4. Install Node dependencies for the admin SPA toolchain:
     ```bash
     npm install